We Need to Talk About Agrabah

 Now that is sexism.
 And remember that we knocked over the Taliban to stop stuff like that from happening.

-I say, this is a risk worth taking,and anyone who won’t take it, as Ralph Peters says of our president, is a total pussy.
+I say, this is a risk worth taking,and anyone who won’t take it, as Ralph Peters says of Barack Obama, is a total pussy.

 And to those of you who still say, but Agrabah isn’t real, I say, when was any of this ever real?